Payment Tools

 How fast does USD hit my bank account?

 Settlement speed depends on the processor.
 Many offer next-business-day ACH transfers.
 Some offer same-day settlement to a processor wallet, with a separate transfer window to your bank.
-Very few offer instant bank settlement in the traditional sense -- plan for the same one-to-two business day window you would expect from a card processor.
+Very few offer instant bank settlement in the traditional sense; plan for the same one-to-two business day window you would expect from a card processor.

 Are there transaction limits on auto-conversion?